Davide-Ettori/My_Shelfie-Distributed-Online-Game/README.md

 ## How to Play
 1. Clone or download the repository
 2. Open the root folder of the project
-3. Navigate to deliveries/Jar Files
-4. Open the terminal inside this folder
-5. Run the following command `java -jar app.jar`
+3. Run the following command `cd "deliveries/Jar Files" && java -cp App.jar it.polimi.ingsw.App`

 If the `java` command does not work, you might need to install java locally from the oracle website